wavefrontHQ/docs/pages/doc/wavefront_api.md

 tags: [api]
 sidebar: doc_sidebar
 permalink: wavefront_api.html
-summary: This topic describes how to use Wavefront API.
+summary: Learn how to use Wavefront API.
 ---

 Wavefront is fully API driven.
 This means that all interactions between the Wavefront UI and your Wavefront instance occur through the Wavefront API.